vanjac/chroma-zone/other.md

   A wiki documenting the ZoomScape engine, a 3D engine used in 1990's era educational games.

 ## Old Projects:
+These are from high school or earlier, listed here for archival only.

 - [**Visual Logo**](https://vanjac.github.io/visual-logo) _(2017-09)_
   Small experiment based on the scripting system I designed for ARDROID.
 It combines a Logo-like language with a visual palette of commands which you can click to build programs.
 - [**Spyfall**](https://vanjac.github.io/share/spyfall/) _(2017-06)_